CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 ### KNM-ER 732 (face fragment)
 **Links**
 - **Reference**
-  - [African Fossils](https://africanfossils.org/hominids/knmer-732?o=1) — half-face fragment, looks awesome
+  - [African Fossils](https://africanfossils.org/hominids/knmer-732?o=1) — half-face fragment, looks awesome. final analysis, this is the higher quality one
   - [Sketchfab (2501.1rp46)](https://sketchfab.com/3d-models/australopithecus-boisei-25011rp46-fb12e13b384b48609a5c0a0bf29591ee) — same fragment, might be higher quality

+has been printed
+Scale
+Both of these had the same size, so i trust it

 **Decision**
 - Status: 🖨️ To Print